Biophysics of a Changing Ocean:

 A bird’s eye view on turbulence

 Acoustic instruments such as acoustic Doppler current profilers (ADCPs) use sound waves underwater to quantify water current flows.
-Applying ADCPs, we have determined various fine-scale hydrodynamic metrics underlying predator at-sea occupancy patterns in tidal stream environments to inform ocean energy developments (Lieber et al. 2018 & 2019).
+Applying ADCPs, we have determined various fine-scale hydrodynamic metrics underlying predator at-sea occupancy patterns in tidal stream environments to inform ocean energy development (Lieber et al. 2018 & 2019).

 Key Publications